Netanyahu calls for 'responsible nations' to sanction Iran

 Netanyahu has been staunchly opposed to a nuclear deal with Iran, brokered by the Obama administration, that saw sanctions on the country relaxed in exchange for a dramatic downsizing of Iran's nuclear program.
 The Israeli leader has called the accord "weak."

+A Downing Street spokesperson said that Britain shared concerns about Iran's missile test.

+"It was discussed at the UN and we made clear our position.
+With regard to the specific agreement relating to the nuclear weapons ... it's important that it is very carefully and rigorously policed.
+We should also be clear that it has neutralized the possibility of the Iranians acquiring nuclear weapons for more than a decade."

-West Bank settlements
+West Bank settlement

-May is expected to tell Netanyahu that a plan to build new settlements in the occupied West Bank undermines the Middle East peace process.
+May is expected to tell Netanyahu that a plan to build new settlements in the occupied West Bank undermines the Middle East peace process, the same spokesperson told reporters.

-"I would expect the Prime Minister to set out the government's position that we think the continued increase in settlement activity undermines trust," a spokeswoman for May told reporters last week, according to the Press Association.

-"Our focus is on how we make a two-state solution, with an Israel that is safe from terrorism and a Palestinian state that is viable and sovereign, work," she said, adding that the government understood the Israelis' position and "their right to live free from the threat of terrorism."
+May reiterated Britain's commitment to a two-state solution to Netanyahu.
+"It's the best way to building stability and peace and prosperity for the future," May said.

 Israel plans to build more than 5,000 new homes in the West Bank, in Israel's first major construction plans in 20 years.